 Notice that in the previous approaches, we relied on the fact that the problem being solved had very similar subproblems which were used to ultimately solve the original problem.
 Of course these types of situations can be tackled using memoization as seen above, however an even more powerful approach can be used to tackle overlapping subproblems: dynamic programming.

-To solve this using a dynamic programming approach, this solution will construct a table of results, and then trace back through the table to construct the longest subsequence.
+To solve this using a dynamic programming approach, this solution will construct a table of results, and then trace back through the table from the bottom up to construct the longest subsequence.
 Letting s1="abd"

 and s2="badc"